Van Vlaenderen · The Name

 The Volckerinckhove Question

-The core observation is this: the earliest recurring documentary association of the hereditary Van Vlaenderen surname in French Flanders falls in the Cassel/Drincham zone — precisely where a documented natural son of Louis de Male, Jan "sans terre" van Vlaenderen, was granted land by charter in 1383 and where his descendants are attested through the 1470s.
-That is a documentary-geographic coincidence that does not require an inflated count to be meaningful.
-The bastard-line hypothesis provides the most parsimonious explanation: Jan's documented descendants seeded the French Flanders surname population, which the Geneanet data subsequently echoes — multiply and noisily — across three centuries.
+The earliest recurring documentary association of the hereditary surname in French Flanders falls in the Cassel/Drincham zone — exactly where Jan "sans terre" van Vlaenderen, a natural son of Louis de Male, was granted land by charter in 1383 and where his descendants are attested through the 1470s.
+That documentary-geographic coincidence, not the count, is the argument: Jan's descendants seeded the French Flanders surname population, which the Geneanet data then echoes — multiply and noisily — across three centuries.

 A secondary hypothesis — that a Function 3 origin (comital court staff hardening into a hereditary surname at Cassel) also contributed independently of the Drincham line — remains possible.
 The key archival test is date: any Van Vlaenderen in Cassel administrative records before 1383 would establish an independent pre-bastard origin; anything after 1383 is more likely a branch of or continuation from the documented line.